bonny/WordPress-Simple-History/readme.txt

 = n.n.n () =

 - Added: Logger messages is shown when clicking number of message strings in settings debug tab.
+- Internal: Code formatting to match the WordPress coding standards.

 = 2.41.2 (March 2021) =